 Your knowledge of construction documents is key to your success not only as a designer but also passing the NCIDQ Exam.

-Building your knowledge of construction and building systems is key to passing the NCIDQ Exam.
+Growing your knowledge of building systems and construction is key to passing the NCIDQ Exam.
 It helps set you apart as a professional interior designer.
 Even if your focus is on interior decoration, it’s likely that a good part of your work will still depend upon integration with building systems.

 The key to understanding lighting for each section of the NCIDQ Exam — IDFX, IDPX, or Practicum — is to know the different lighting systems.
 Know why one type of lighting may be better than another for a specific purpose, one environment or for certain people using a space.